 Sometimes it seems the only business problem you really have is knowing how to get more clients.
 Sure, people talk about marketing plans, but exactly what plans should you be making?
 What’s working for others?
 What should your next priorities be?
-Well, if you’ve been longing for someone to just tell you what to do (or give you a friendly kick in the butt) … here you go!
+Well, if you’ve been longing for someone to just tell you what to do (or give you a friendly kick in the pants) … here you go!

 For a quick start, here are five baby steps to get you past any marketing inertia and rolling in the right direction.